SOCIAL IMPACT

 • Member of The Good Food Fund investment committee, working with Guys and St. Thomas’ Charity to fund innovative food businesses to reduce childhood obesity

-• Member of Angels@Essex Investment Panel (University of Essex Business Angel network
+• Member of Angels@Essex Investment Panel (University of Essex Business Angel network) supporting and guiding start-ups.

-• Shareholder and board advisor to ForwardFooding (foodtech data experts and publishers of the annual world FoodTech500).
+• Shareholder, official ambassador and board advisor to ForwardFooding (foodtech data experts and publishers of the annual world FoodTech500).

 • Board advisor to FoodSquared (developers of alternative proteins).